Session 2 - Module A: Advanced LangChain Patterns¶

 context: Dict[str, Any]) -> Dict[str, Any]:

-Synthesis agent preparation ensures appropriate integration capabilities.
-Agent retrieval or creation provides specialized synthesis expertise for combining research and analysis outputs.
+ML pipeline agent preparation ensures appropriate machine learning capabilities.
+Agent retrieval or creation provides specialized ML expertise for combining data ingestion and analytics outputs into actionable ML workflows.

-We create a comprehensive synthesis prompt that integrates all previous findings:
+We create a comprehensive ML pipeline prompt that integrates all previous data findings:

 """

-Finally, we track the synthesis interaction and extract structured outputs:
+Finally, we track the ML pipeline interaction and extract structured ML outputs:

 context["agent_interactions"].append({